 Contextual states and browse mode

 Each bit of UI may have its own context and functionality that will change depending on if it requires a successful connection.
-One example would be an ecommerce site that can be browsed offline though the Buy button and pricing is disabled until a connection has been reestablished.
+One example would be an e-commerce site that can be browsed offline through the Buy button and pricing is disabled until a connection has been reestablished.

 Other forms of contextual states could include data.
 For example, the financial application Robinhood allows users to buy stock and uses color and graphics to notify the user when the market is open.
 The whole interface turns white and then grays out when the market closes.
 When the value of stock increases or decreases, each individual stock widget turns green or red depending on its state.

 Educate the user so they understand what the offline model is